david-lev/pywa/docs/source/content/examples/sign_up_flow.rst

 So, what's going on here?

 This function handles the ``SIGN_UP`` screen.
-We need to do three things:
+We need to check a few things:

 - Check if the user is already registered.
 If they are, we need to navigate to the ``LOGIN`` screen and show an error message
 - Check if the password and confirm password match.
 If they don't, we navigate again to ``SIGN_UP`` screen and show an error message